andrew/ultimate-awesome/README.md

 - [awesome-github-actions](https://github.com/awesomelistsio/awesome-github-actions) - A curated list of high-quality resources, actions, tools, and workflows for GitHub Actions.
 - [awesome-headless-cms](https://github.com/awesomelistsio/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
 - [awesome-kotlin](https://github.com/awesomelistsio/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
-- [awesome-mongodb](https://github.com/awesomelistsio/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
 - [awesome-multimodal-ai](https://github.com/awesomelistsio/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
-- [awesome-mysql](https://github.com/awesomelistsio/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-neuroscience](https://github.com/awesomelistsio/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
-- [awesome-npm](https://github.com/awesomelistsio/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
 - [awesome-open-governance](https://github.com/awesomelistsio/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
 - [awesome-perl](https://github.com/awesomelistsio/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 - [awesome-privacy](https://github.com/awesomelistsio/awesome-privacy) - A curated list of tools, resources, and knowledge to protect your digital privacy and maintain online anonymity.
 - [awesome-r](https://github.com/awesomelistsio/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
-- [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-self-publishing](https://github.com/awesomelistsio/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
 - [awesome-sustainability](https://github.com/awesomelistsio/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
 - [awesome-threat-intelligence](https://github.com/awesomelistsio/awesome-threat-intelligence) - A curated list of high-quality threat intelligence resources, feeds, platforms, and tools to help detect, analyze, and respond to cybersecurity threats.